Abhinav12004/Leave-Management-System/README.md

 **Happy Leave Management! 🏖️**

-*For questions or support, please refer to the documentation or contact the development team.*
+*For questions or support, please refer to the documentation or contact me.*